 The NFL recently moved kickoffs up by five yards, reducing the distance between the opposing teams, making it more likely that the kicked ball would land in the end zone.
 That obviates the kick return, which can be a very dangerous play for the one player who catches the ball while 11 huge men are running straight at him.

 This rule change did, statistically, reduce concussions, but how this was reported in the media provides a quick illustration of one way to “spin” the data.

 One headline read, “Concussions Decline after Change to Kickoff Rule.”
 That article stated that the number of reported concussions on kickoffs decreased 43 percent from 2010 to 2011, after the rule change.
 Sounds impressive.

 But in the big picture, the rule change had very little effect, because most concussions don’t occur during kickoffs.
 The total number of concussions per year went from 270 to 266.
 That’s a negligible change.

-We need to be careful with media spin and selective reporting.
+We need to be careful in trusting media spin and selective reporting.